nikkids/Scraping-Code/README.md

   Extracts **YouTube video comments** from political channels or content related to election discussions.
 Supports comment threading, author info, and like counts.

 - `GMaps_Converter.ipynb`:
-  Converts **latitude-longitude coordinates** from scraped data into administrative regions (e.g., province, city) using a geocoding API (Google Maps API or similar).
+  Converts **latitude-longitude coordinates and locations** from scraped data into administrative regions (e.g., province, city) using a geocoding API (Google Maps API or similar).

 ## ⚙️ Key Functionalities